Premier Hockey League: Format

-New Features
+New features

 The fundamental aberration from the format of normal hockey games is the number of sessions.
 A normal 70-minute hockey game includes two sessions, each of 35 minutes each.
-The PHL has four sessions each of 17.5 minutes.
-This format is tailor-made to include more advertising time in order to generate funds.
-Teams are allowed to take time-outs to chalk out new strategies during the course of the game.
+The PHL had four sessions each of 17.5 minutes.
+This format was tailor-made to include more advertising time in order to generate funds.

-If the match is deadlocked after full-time, the number of players of each team is gradually reduced till a result is obtained.
-A win within full-time fetches three points, whereas a win after full-time fetches two points to the winning team and one to the losing team.
-Each team is also allowed to field up to five international players.
+If the match is deadlocked after full-time, the number of players of each team got gradually reduced till a result is obtained.
+A win within full-time fetched three points, whereas a win after full-time fetched two points to the winning team and one to the losing team.
+Each team was allowed to field up to five international players.

-In addition, another feature of the PHL for the year 2007, has been the innovative penalty shootout competition, modelled similar to the ice hockey penalty shootout.
-Each team will have five penalty shoot outs each where 5 players will play a one-on-one with the goal keeper of the opponent team.
-Each player will start with the ball on the 25 yard line and when the umpire blows the whistle player will have maximum of 8 secs to score a goal with only the goal keeper defending the goal.
+In addition, another feature of the PHL for the year 2007 was a modified penalty shootout competition, modelled similar to the ice hockey.
+Each team had five penalties.
 The player can take as many shots possible within the stipulated 8 secs.

-Another interesting feature of PHL is timeouts, similar to basketball and volleyball.
-Each team will be allowed 2 x 120 second timeouts per team in regulation time.
-These timeouts will be mandatory and have to be taken once in each half of play.
-There will be a warning from the bench 5 minutes before the end of the second/fourth quarter if the team has still not availed of the mandatory timeout.
-2 minutes from the end of the second/fourth quarter the timeout will be imposed by the technical bench if the team has still not availed of it.
+Another interesting feature of PHL were timeouts.
+Each team was allowed 2 x 120 second timeouts per team in regulation time.
+These timeouts were mandatory and had to be taken once in each half of play.
+There would have been a warning from the bench 5 minutes before the end of the second/fourth quarter if the team has still not availed of the mandatory timeout.
+2 minutes from the end of the second/fourth quarter the timeout could be imposed by the technical bench if the team has still not availed of it.

-In addition, each team will also be allowed 1 x 2 minute timeout which is not mandatory and could be taken at any point in time during the regulation time.
+In addition, each team was allowed 1 x 2 minute timeout which could be taken at any point in time during the regulation time.